bazel-ios/rules_ios/docs/index_while_building.md

 ## Index while building V2

+Like the current implementation, index while building V2 piggy backs on the `-index-store-path` feature in clang and swift.
+However, in V2 of index while building, `swift` and `clang` compilers use a global index cache internally to preserve performance.
+Finally, to integrate with remote caching, actions copy data into `bazel-out`.

 ### rules_swift workers

 Workers are extended to use a global index internally.
 Then, it writes records